Strategic Plan: 2024 summary

 Gas

-Increasing demand for North American gas to support global energy security and transition ambitions
+Increasing demand for North American gas to meet global energy needs, provide energy security, support a reliable and evolving energy system and reduce emissions

 Windmills